-Local Government (Planning and Reporting) Regulations 2014 - Schedule 2 Indicator 9 (Page 50)
+Local Government (Planning and Reporting) Regulations 2020 - Schedule 2 Indicator 8a (Page 43)

-Calculation of number of days between receipt and first response action for all food complaints This is calculated by adding together the number of days to action each individual food safety notification for the year.
+Calculation of number of days between receipt and first response action for all food complaints

+This is calculated by adding together the number of days to action each individual food safety notification for the year.
 For example, if there were 4 requests taking 3 days, 7 days, 1 day and 9 days respectively, the numerator would be 20 days.
+(Note: For calculation purposes the numerator must be equal to or greater than the denominator.)

-Aligned with the last full calendar year (i.e. For the 2019-20 annual report the 2019 calendar year should be reported).
+Aligned with the last full calendar year (i.e. For the 2021-22 annual report the 2021 calendar year should be reported).
 This will ensure greater consistency across council registration periods for food premises.